William Grenville, 1st Baron Grenville: Legacy

 Historians find it hard to tell exactly which separate roles Pitt, Grenville and Dundas played in setting war policy toward France but agree that Grenville played a major role at all times until 1801.
 The consensus of scholars is that war with France presented an unexpected complex of problems.
 There was a conflict between secular ideologies, the conscription of huge armies, the new role of the Russian Empire as a continental power, and especially the sheer length and cost of the multiple coalitions.

 Grenville energetically worked to build and hold together the Allied coalitions and paid suitable attention to smaller members such as Denmark and the Kingdom of Sardinia.
 He negotiated the complex alliance with Russia and the Austrian Empire.
 He hoped that with British financing, they would bear the brunt of the ground campaigns against the French.

 Grenville's influence was at the maximum during the formation of the Second Coalition.
 His projections of easy success were greatly exaggerated, and the result was another round of disappointment.
 His resignation in 1801 was caused primarily by George III's refusal to allow Catholics to sit in Parliament.

+His personal acquaintance, Captain George Vancouver, named Point Grenville in what is now Washington state after him in 1792.